 Chicharrones or pork rinds have long been associated with the diet of country farmers and the Latino population.
 However, as millions of people began to become interested in low carb diets, pork rinds were seen as a desirable crunchy snack alternative to potato chips.
-Much of the pork rind industry is dominated by industry giants who purchase pork skins removed by mechanical skinners from massive meatpacking companies in 20 ton lots.
+Much of the pork rind industry is dominated by industry giants who purchase pork skins removed by mechanical skinners from massive meatpacking companies in 20-ton lots.
 Chicago-based Evans Food Group, for example, processes over 100 million pounds of raw pork skins in a given year.
 Not exactly what you’d consider an artisanal butchery process.

-“If you’ve never had our chicharrones, you might have a bad taste in your mouth from eating pork rinds in the past,” Farr says, “so getting people to understand that pig skin can be a beautiful thing did take some initial effort.”
+“If you’ve never had our chicharrones, you might have a bad taste in your mouth from eating pork rinds in the past,” 4505 Meats founder Ryan Farr says, “so getting people to understand that pig skin can be a beautiful thing did take some initial effort.”
 After close to a decade on the market, however, the demand for 4505 Meats Chicharrones snacks has outpaced his need for the other parts of the pig.
-While the exact recipe for 4505’s Chicharrones is kept a secret, Ryan Farr does admit to using a special type of oil, which makes them extra crispy.
+While the exact recipe for 4505’s Chicharrones is kept a secret, Farr does admit to using a special type of oil, which makes them extra crispy.

 Farr and 4505 Meats pride themselves on only using quality ingredients crafted with care.
 They source their pig skins exclusively from a collective of small family ranches and farms in California that practice sustainable and humane husbandry techniques.
 This focus on short and direct supply chains obviously plays a huge role in the taste and quality of the end product as well.